theirix/json_accessors/README.md

     gmake PG_CONFIG=<postgresql_install_dir>/bin/pg_config install

-PostgreSQL server must be restarted and extension created in particular database as superuser:
+PostgreSQL server must be restarted.

-    create extension json_accessors

-To drop all functions use:

-    drop extension json_accessors cascade

 To uninstall extension completely you may use this command (as superuser):